RaphaelBecker/Labyrinth/README.md

 # Labyrinth
 This project is a homework from university.
 It implements an easy pathfinding algorithm.
-The algorith basically follows right walls, until it finds the exit.
+The algorithm basically follows right walls, until it finds the exit.